 A brief biography.

 In 1611 he was appointed Provincial of the Province and in 1615 became prefect of the Dutch Dominican Mission in Holland, a mission which demanded great tact, because the Orangists and the Calvinists were ruling this country, while the Eighty Years' War was on (1568-1648).
-Through a mistake of the Spanish Governess Isabella of Castile, Ophovius was arrested in Heusden in February 1623 and imprisoned in the 'Gevangenpoort' in Den Haag.
+Through a mistake of the Spanish Governess Isabella of Castile, Ophovius was arrested in Heusden in February 1623 and imprisoned in the 'Gevangenpoort' in The Hague.
 He was allowed to depart from there on 25.11.1624 in exchange for 240 Dutch prisoners of war.

-On February 6th 1626 Isabella nominated Ophovius Bishop of 's-Hertogenbosch, which nomination was confirmed by Pope Urban VI on 22.06.1626.
+On February 6th 1626 Isabella nominated Ophovius bishop of 's-Hertogenbosch, which nomination was confirmed by pope Urban VI on 22.06.1626.
 In this position Ophovius was closely involved in the attack of Frederik Hendrik on 's-Hertogenbosch on 17/18.06.1629.
 Many times he was called to the consultations of the Spanish magistrate and military governor with the defenders of the city and its besiegers.
 Led by the correct judgement that the city could not be defended, Ophovius pleaded for a capitulation to safe the soldiers, citizens, and the city from a bloodbath, destruction and fire-raising.
 So Ophovius was the first to sign the capitulation-treaty on 14.09.1629.

 There is a painting (1618/19) by P.P.
 Rubens, preserved in the museum 'Mauritshuis' in the Hague.
-The city 's-Hertogenbosch honoured him with the street name 'de Ophoviuslaan'.
+The city 's-Hertogenbosch honoured him with the streetname 'De Ophoviuslaan'.
 In the cathedral of St. John he is depicted on the painting (1884) by A.Brouwer (1827-1908), in the chapel of the Blessed Sacrament, earlier the chapel of the 'illustre Lieve Vrouwe Broederschap'.

 Michel Ophovius, portrait (1618/19) by P.P.
 Rubens,